benashford/benashford.github.com/index.md

 ## Welcome

-Just a few (well, one counts as 'a few' right?) articles on things I have found interesting.
+Just a few articles on things I have found interesting.

 ## Posts